Ravjot03/Visualizing-Time-Series-Data-in-Python/Chapter-4/README.md

 The dataset contains the amount of different types of meat produced in the USA between 1944 and 2012. [(data)](https://github.com/Ravjot03/Visualizing-Time-Series-Data-in-Python/blob/main/Chapter-4/ch4_meat.csv)

 ---
+## Theoretical Concepts & Key Pointers:

+### Q-1.
+Area Chart
+Area charts are commonly used when dealing with multiple time series, and can be leveraged to represent cumulated totals.
+With the pandas library, we can simply leverage the .plot.area() method to produce an area chart.